augustinh22/maptime-salzburg/organisation/05_checklist_event.md

 - [ ] define a theme (e.g. OpenStreetMap, remote sensing, spatial statistics, ... )
 - [ ] find presenters
 - [ ] discuss with the presenters what they will present and how the presentations fit together, make sure there is no overlap
+- [ ] find moderators to introduce presenters and take care of time-keeping

 ## Announce the event